+20Twenty-eight stakeholders we spoke with identified community engagement as an issue that remains to be resolved prior to the widespread adoption of AAM services.

+remote identification, information security, and infrastructure.

-FAA and NASA officials, and many of the stakeholders we spoke with, said that for the AAM industry to succeed, it will need to convince the public that AAM operations are safe, reliable, quiet, and equitable.
-For example, many of the stakeholders who discussed community engagement identified getting the public to accept the noise produced by eVTOL aircraft as a key remaining obstacle for the AAM industry.
-They said that the AAM industry is planning operations such as urban air taxis. which are planned to take place in closer proximity to homes, neighborhoods, and businesses than traditional aviation services, and which will require greater consideration for noise.
-In 2021 we reported that noise from helicopters-the aircraft with flight profiles most similar to eVTOL aircraft-can expose the public to a variety of potentially negative effects, ranging from annoyance to more serious medical problems such as sleep disruptions and cardiovascular disease.
-Although AAM companies have stated that the electric motors used on eVTOL aircraft are significantly guieter than traditional internal combustion engines. these aircraft will still have rapidly spinning propellers, and it is not yet known how much noise they will produce.
+effects, ranging from annoyance to more serious medical problems such as sleep disruptions and cardiovascular disease.21 Although AAM companies have stated that the electric motors used on eVTOL aircraft are significantly quieter than traditional internal combustion engines, these aircraft will still have rapidly spinning propellers, and it is not yet known how much noise they will produce.
 In addition, some stakeholders identified public perceptions regarding the safety of eVTOL aircraft as vital to community acceptance.
 They noted that the public has never seen these aircraft in operation, and acceptance of large numbers operating in close proximity to people and buildings will require a concerted effort on the part of industry and government to show these aircraft's safety by demonstrating safe, reliable operations.